Best Drain Cleaners of 2021

-Find out which drain cleaner to use as your plumber-in-a-pinch—depending on your specific type of pipes and clogs.
+Find out which drain cleaner to use as your plumber-in-a-pinch, depending on the plumbing in your home and the type of clog you're seeking to clear.

-Nothing slows you down like a slow-draining sink, shower, tub, or toilet due to an everyday clog.
+Nothing slows you down like a clogged, slow-draining sink, shower, tub, or toilet.
 Your first step should always be plunging the drain or snaking it with a drain auger if you have one, to clear drain dreck without damaging pipes.
-But if manual methods fail, a commercial liquid drain cleaner can save you a plumber’s fee.
+But if manual methods fail, liquid drain cleaner can save you a plumber’s fee.

 Types of Drain Cleaners